How to Disable Bitlocker in Windows Recovery Environment (WinRE).

-- How to create a Windows 10 DVD installation media.
+- How to Create a Windows 11 USB Installation Media.

 B. The BitLocker Recovery key or the BitLocker Password: In order to turn off the Bitlocker protection, you must have the Bitlocker password or the Bitlocker Recovery Key in order to unlock the drive first and then to decrypt the drive. *

 * Note: If you don't have the BitLocker recovery key, there is no way to bypass the BitLocker protection.
 If a disk is BitLocker protected and you don't have the BitLocker Recovery Key or the password to unlock the drive, then the only option you have (in order to use the drive again), is to fully erase the drive by using the instructions in this article: How to Remove BitLocker Protection from a Drive Without the BitLocker Recovery key or Password.

 The Bitlocker recovery key is a 48-digit number and can be found at the following locations:

 - On a printout you saved, when you enabled Bitlocker.